peaceman/ansible-grosp/roles/consul/README.md

 # will be used as dirname to store ca related files below $local_data_dir/consul
 consul_ca_dirname: ca

+# optional, if defined will be used instead of a combination of consul_ca_dirname
+# and a fixed file name as source while moving the ca certificate to servers
+consul_ca_file:

 # will be used as dirname to store client certificates for the consul server agent nodes
 # below $local_data_dir/consul
 consul_client_certs_dirname: client-certs